You play an extremely significant role in your student’s life. We recognize that parents

 and federal financial aid a student will be eligible to receive.

-If your student was admitted as an out-of-state student, but you now live in Missouri
+If your student was admitted as a nonresident student, but you now live in Missouri

-and they are still under 21, then your student may be eligible to receive in-state tuition.
+and they are still under 21, then your student may be eligible to receive resident tuition.
 You will need to provide documentation to verify residence in Missouri.
 Please visit

 the Missouri Residency page to find more information and to access the Application for Missouri Residency